 It is very difficult at this stage to provide a firm estimate at this stage as to what our total charges will be.
 However, by way of a guide, if you have one opponent who admits liability for your injuries and your claim is worth under £10,000, our costs should not exceed £4,800 plus VAT at 20.00% and with disbursements totalling between £500 – £1,000 making a total estimate of no more than £6,500.
 Where the value of your claim is between £10,000 and £25,000 then those costs in total are likely to be in excess of £15,000 in total.
 If legal proceedings have to be issued, the costs will increase.
 We will provide you with a revised estimate at key stages in your claim when we understand the value more.

 A data breach claim is a privacy action where costs are billed on your behalf on an hourly rate.
-If your claim has an injury element as a result of distress there may be part of the costs and success fee that are recoverable from the defendant but part, for the injury element alone, that you may have to pay as part of your success fee cap.
+If your claim includes damages for Pain, Suffering and Loss of Amenity as a result of distress then it is unlikely you will be able to recover any success fee or insurance premium from the Opponent and you will be responsible for these specific costs, subject to the maximum cap on the success fee.
 You will be advised at key stages of the claim and before any settlement what those values are.